steemitalia/steemitalia/README.md

 [![Busy channel on Discord](https://img.shields.io/badge/chat-discord-738bd7.svg)](https://discord.gg/G95rNZs) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-# Busy 🚀
+# Steem Italia 🚀

-Busy is an Open Source social network and communications platform which extends itself to a variety of rich features and functionality including free digital payments and a marketplace for goods and services.
+Steem Italia is an Open Source social network and communications platform which extends itself to a variety of rich features and functionality including free digital payments and a marketplace for goods and services.

 For more info: https://busy.org/@busy.org